 Admittedly this is getting into some fairly niche territory.
 But there will be some folk out there who have been looking for something like this for ages.
 It’s like a big padded Ikea bag for your bike.

-Initially designed for using when transporting bikes around in the back of cars and vans, the Evoc bike cover has also been used by mountain bikers who live in smaller houses or flats who want to keep their mucky, oily bike safely contained away from carpets or decor.
+Initially designed for using when transporting bikes around in the back of cars and vans, the Evoc bike cover (this is an old post and the linked content no longer exists) has also been used by mountain bikers who live in smaller houses or flats who want to keep their mucky, oily bike safely contained away from carpets or decor.